-Genre means the type of art, literature or music characterized by a specific form, content and style.
-For example, literature has four main genres; poetry, drama, fiction and non-fiction.
+Genre means a type of art, literature, or music characterized by a specific form, content, and style.
+For example, literature has four main genres: poetry, drama, fiction, and non-fiction.
 All of these genres have particular features and functions that distinguish them from one another.
 Hence, it is necessary on the part of readers to know which category of genre they are reading in order to understand the message it conveys, as they may have certain expectations prior to the reading concerned.

 Types of Genre

 There are five types of genres in literature, which include:

 Poetry is the first major literary genre.
 All types of poetry share specific characteristics.
 In fact, poetry is a form of text that follows a meter and rhythm, with each line and syllable.
 It is further subdivided into different genres, such an epic poem, narrative, romantic, dramatic, and lyric.
 Dramatic poetry includes melodrama, tragedy, and comedy, while other poems includes ode, sonnet, elegy, ballad, song, and epic.